Terminator: The Sarah Connor Chronicles: Season 2

 Meanwhile, Jesse Flores and Riley Dawson have arrived from an altered future where John, as resistance leader, only communicates through Cameron, having become increasingly reliant on her.
 Jesse, a resistance fighter, recruited Riley in a mission to stop Cameron's influence on young John, by having Riley become his girlfriend.
 Secretly, Jesse intends for Cameron to view Riley as a threat and thus kill her, making John distrustful of machines.
 However, Riley deduces the full extent of the plan, and Jesse kills her during an argument; John soon learns of this.
 Derek, Jesse's love interest, confronts her, although her fate is left ambiguous.
 Derek is later killed by a T-888 while the Connors are rescuing Savannah from the machine.

 In the season-one finale, Cameron is damaged in a vehicle explosion which has negative effects on her programming throughout the second season, occasionally causing her to glitch and engage in unexpected behavior.
 As the season concludes, the Connors learn of John Henry's existence and believe him to be Skynet.
 They meet with Weaver, who reveals herself as a Terminator.
 She says they actually share a common enemy in Skynet, which John is destined to fight with the help of John Henry.
 Meanwhile, Cameron has already been sent by the Connors to kill John Henry.
 Instead, however, she allows him to take her CPU, giving him mobility.
-He then travels to the post-Judgment Day future, using one of Weaver's time machines.
+He then travels to the post-Judgement Day future, using one of Weaver's time machines.
 John – wishing to retrieve Cameron's CPU and reactivate her – time travels with Weaver to locate John Henry, while Sarah and Ellison stay behind.
 In the future, John meets alternate versions of Derek, Kyle, and Allison who do not know him.
 He realizes the future has been altered by his absence in the past, learning he has not led the resistance in this new timeline.